dscp46/rpt-agent/doc/Protocol.md

     - The trailing '==' of the base64 value MUST be stripped during encapsulation, and MUST be appended locally during decapsulation.
     - The 128 bits message integrity tag is the result of computing the AES-CMAC value of the preceding fields.
     - The SEQ field is encoded in its 6 bytes base64 form prior to performing this operation.

+This format constitutes the payload of an APRS packet regardless of its nature (command, reply, advertisement).

 ## Commands